0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/reverse-migrate-from-hyperscale.md

 To reverse migrate an existing Hyperscale database in Azure SQL Database to the General Purpose service tier, first identify your target service objective in the General Purpose service tier and whether you wish to migrate to the provisioned or serverless compute tiers.
 Review [resource limits for single databases](resource-limits-vcore-single-databases.md) if you aren't sure which service objective is right for your database.

-If you wish to perform an additional service tier change after reverse migrating to General Purpose, identify your eventual target service objective as well and ensure that your database's allocated size is small enough to fit in that service objective.
+If you wish to perform an additional service tier change after reverse migrating to General Purpose, identify your eventual target service objective.
+Ensure that your database's allocated size is small enough to fit in that service objective.

 Select the tab for your preferred method to reverse migrate your database: